kyleyoung1121/TheParksDepartment/Tasklist.md

 3. Research the different animals and plants for defining features.
 4. Design 3D models for different animals and plants, all with the same theme and design.
 5. Validate and refine the designs as needed with the team.

+## Ryan's Tasks
+1. Design a 3D model for each genus of animal and plant, able to be repurposed with scaling.
+2. Create a texture map for each species of plant and animal, to apply over their model.
+3. Create a rig and a walking, eating, and special animation for each 3D model.
+4. Find an existing sound effect or create and record sound effects for environment and animals.
+5. Create 3D models for tiles of the game board, covering mountains, plains, lakes, etc.